IbrahimJebreen/warehouse/README.md

 ### Validate

 The `validate` method checks the validity and uniqueness of the provided deal ID.
-It throws an `IdException` if the deal ID is zero or if it already exists in the database.
+It throws an `InvalidIdException` if the deal ID is zero or if it already exists in the database.

 Parameters:
 - `dealId`: The ID of the deal to be validated.

 Exceptions:
-- `IdException`: Thrown if the deal ID is zero or if it already exists in the database.
+- `InvalidIdException`: Thrown if the deal ID is zero or if it already exists in the database.

 ## AmountValidator